Paul Kircher

 Paul Kircher (/fr/; born 30 December 2001) is a French actor.
-The eldest son of actors Irène Jacob and Jérôme Kircher, he is known for his starring roles in the drama film Winter Boy (2022) and the adventure film The Animal Kingdom (2023).
+The elder son of actors Irène Jacob and Jérôme Kircher, he is known for his starring roles in the drama film Winter Boy (2022) and the adventure film The Animal Kingdom (2023).
 Both roles earned him nominations for the César Award for Most Promising Actor.
 For starring in the coming-of-age drama film And Their Children After Them (2024), he won the Marcello Mastroianni Award for Best Young Actor.

 Early life

 Paul Kircher was born in Paris on 30 December 2001.
-He is the eldest son of actors Irène Jacob and Jérôme Kircher.
+He is the elder son of actors Irène Jacob and Jérôme Kircher.
 His grandfather was the physicist Maurice Jacob (1933–2007).
 He grew up in Paris with his brother Samuel, who is three years his junior and is also an actor.
 They both attended school in the 18th arrondissement.
 Irène Jacob and Jérôme Kircher both often acted together and took their sons on tours.

 Originally, Kircher did not want to follow in his parents' footsteps by stepping into the acting business, an industry which initially "scared him a bit".
 Parallel to attending high school, he took lessons at a music school in Paris and sang in various rock bands.
 After graduating from high school, he began studying geography and economics at Paris Diderot University.
 At the same time, he completed theater internships with Jordan Beswick, who is a professor at the Lee Strasberg Theatre and Film Institute in New York and at the Manufacture des Abbesses in Paris.